 Important reminder for everyone riding the EB100 next week.
 The roads are not closed.
 You are expected to follow all traffic laws.
 If you are caught breaking them you will be disqualified.
 The trail sections are also open for other users, including bikes, horses and atvs/motorbikes.
 So keep your head up and follow the trail rules (If you see a horse, stop, ask the horseback rider for instructinos, let them pass…) The local equestrian community is aware of the event and the route so most of them will be avoiding the trails we are using.There are a LOT of hills and double track which will provide lots of opportunities to make up the 10 seconds you may have to wait… and it is hard to win when you are in an ambulance.
 The last 3k is on a road with no traffic and on private property so lots of chances there.

 The race/ride will start and finish at Brimacombe Ski hill in Orono Ontario.
 We will take you on some epic roads and trails including the one in the picture at the top.
 That is about 25k in.
 There are some climbs.
 Some of them you will have to get off and run up (unless you are on a big fat mountain bike).
 And there are some fast open paved road bits which will have you up in the 53t ring on a road bike for a bit.
 The first pre ride went really well.
 Lots of smiles and lots of challenges.
 Just be warned, the course is designed so that there is no one perfect bike.
 The course is designed around the current ‘gravel bike’ genre.
-In fact it is being ridden on a Salsa Warbird.
-Did we mention that Salsa is sponsoring this debacle?
-Look for KILLER draw prizes leading up to the race.
+(Pre-rides last year had riders looking for a Slate to borrow… ) Look for KILLER draw prizes leading up to the race.
 Register early for your best chances to win.

-Registration opens May 23 and there is a super low initial price until May 31 at the end of the day.
-Get going quick! (post race food and race socks included plus the usual stuff from us, like top notch first aid from Odyssey and amazing course marking, and aid station supplies…)
+Registration is open!
+Get going quick because the price goes up!
+We will still take your money on race day, we will just take a lot more of it.
+So help us plan and register early. (post race food and race socks included plus the usual stuff from us, like top notch first aid from Odyssey and amazing course marking, and aid station supplies…)

 Podium will be when most of the field for that race is finished.
 We will give a 30 minute warning.
 As it is the first running of the race we don’t know how long you will take!